MarsCapone/fractal-viewer/README.md

 Allows user to resize viewing panes accordingly.
 * Scrollbar for Settings panel allows user to make Settings pane even smaller without loss of functionality.
 * Various colouring schemes permitted.
+Colour schemes set from `SetColours.java`.
 * Ability to generate different fractal types.
 All settings regarding this feature are found in `SetAlgorithms.java` which also includes full documentation.